Declared Emergency Compensation FAQs

 How do classified employees get compensated if the County is partially open?

 Employees working under these circumstances are paid at their regular rates for hours worked up to and including 40.
-All time worked beyond the 40-hour workweek (or 80 hours for classified/ excluded employees) will be compensated at the overtime rates of pay either in cash or compensatory time at the discretion of the Appointing Authority or designee.
+All time worked beyond the 40-hour workweek (or 80 hours for classified/ excluded employees) will be compensated at the emergency premium rates of pay either in cash or compensatory time at the discretion of the Appointing Authority or designee.

 Some of this sounds different from what I’ve heard before.
 Have these guidelines and practices changed over the years?